~/blog/llm-101-how-to-choose-a-model

 DGX Spark (GB10)273 GB/s~30 words/sec~14 words/sec

 These are theoretical ceilings — real-world speed is typically 60-80% of this.
-But it's already useful for comparing "roughly how fast will this model run on my machine."
+But it's still useful for estimating how fast a model will run on your machine.

 Prompt processing speed (prefill):